MLH/mlh-hackathon-organizer-guide/index.md

 * An overview of available sponsorships — what companies get and how much it will cost them.

-    * We recommend including three sponsorship tiers: reasonable, moderate, and. expensive.
+    * We recommend including three sponsorship tiers: reasonable, moderate, and expensive.
 (Any one tier should not comprise more than 25 percent of your budget.)

     * Let companies know custom packages are available.